Auxilor/EcoEnchants/CONTRIBUTING.md

 ## Other

 - All drops **must** be sent through a DropQueue - calls to World#dropItem will get your PR rejected.
-- EcoEnchants is built with java 8.
-Usage of J9+ will get your PR rejected.
 - Any non-plugin-specific changes **must** be made to eco-util, or core-proxy, rather than core-plugin.